-Good story: A vampire returns to renovate and live in an apartment she live in decades earlier.
+Good story: A vampire returns to renovate and live in an apartment in which she resided decades earlier.
 As construction begins, she has a run-in with the local vampire leader and a reunion with the ghost of her dead husband.

 > Rochelle Krich: "Squatters' Rights"

 Not one of my favorites: When a couple moves into their new home, the wife begins to hear noises in the wall and voices in her head.
 We know from the get-go that this renovation project will end badly.